 Social emotional learning (SEL) is an integral part of education today.
-I would say that more, now than ever, is the need for SEL in all schools.
-If you aren’t already familiar with social emotional learning, also known as SEL, think of it as relationship building 101.
-SEL skills are not only needed for children, but for adults as well.
+I would say there is more need for SEL in all schools now than ever.
+If you aren't already familiar with social emotional learning, also known as SEL, think of it as relationship building 101.
+Social-emotional skills are not only needed for children but for adults as well.
 They include processes such as recognizing and managing emotions, learning to care for others, and demonstrating responsible decision-making.

 Trying to fit “just one more thing” into your already overwhelming classroom schedule might just put you over the edge!
-But don’t stress – take a deep breathe because I’m here to share some ideas of SEL activities that you can incorporate today with things that you are already doing in your classroom!
+But don't stress – take a deep breath because I'm here to share some ideas of social-emotional activities that you can incorporate today with things you are already doing in your classroom!

 Daily Greetings

-Stand outside of your classroom door as students are filing in for the day and not only give them a HUGE smile, but make it personalized!
+Stand outside your classroom door as students are filing in for the day and give them a HUGE smile and a personalized greeting!
 I love giving my students choices where they can choose how they want to be greeted.
-Since skin to skin contact might not be the best idea right now, you could have them opt for an air high five, an under the sea shimmy, or a twist and shout!
+For example, you could have them opt for an air high five, an under-the-sea shimmy, or a twist and shout!

 Student Check-In

-As teachers, we don’t always know what students have encountered that day before they arrive in our classroom.
-Sometimes it can be obvious that a student had a rough morning, but other times they may do a good job of hiding their feelings inside.
+As teachers, we don't always know what students have encountered before arriving in our classroom.
+Sometimes it can be evident that a student had a rough morning, but other times they may do a good job hiding their feelings inside.

 Today I Feel Poster & Slide